Can Expired Medicine Kill? The Dangers of Taking Old Drugs

 Conclusion

 If you have taken an expired medicine and are now experiencing symptoms like headaches or nausea, don’t panic.
 In most cases, the drug will be less effective than usual, and your symptoms will go away on their own.
-However, if you are concerned about your symptoms, please get in touch with your doctor.
+However, if you are concerned about your symptoms, please get in touch with your near doctor.
 They will be able to advise you on what to do next.

 Leave a Comment